 1. What Are Sardines?

 Sardines, also called pilchard, is a kind of small, oily fish from the herring family Clupeidae.
 This fish is named after an Italian island – Sardinia in the Mediterranean sea, formerly home to many sardines.
+As you might have guessed, this fish is a staple in Sardinian cuisine.

 Sardines are the main food source of many marine species, including various kinds of fish, birds, and other marine mammals.
 They tend to live in huge schools, traveling around the world’s ocean.